parawanderer/slack-black-theme/readme.md

    });
 });
 ```
-That's it!
-Restart Slack and see how well it works.

-The CSS within this repo will be updated and maintained for the latest version of Slack for as long as I am interested in using it personally.

-You will have to redo this each time Slack updates.
+The CSS pre 4.0.0 will no longer be updated.
+If you for whatever reason manage to and insist on using older versions of slack, you'll have to do with the old CSS.

 # Sidebar Styling